Understanding Email Services: A crash course in email jargon

 Also, it is generally accepted that “opt in” means “opted in specifically to receive your content”.
 Thus, it is not possible to buy a list of people who have opted into your mailings, as they would have no specific information about your mailings when they purportedly opted in.

 To help with the proliferation of Internet SPAM, most email providers offer SPAM Filtering software.
 This is software built into your provider’s servers that can detect a large proportion of the SPAM being sent to your email address(es).
 Detected SPAM emails can then be deleted, stored in alternate email folders, bounced back to the sender, or simply marked as potential SPAM.
-Be careful with such software as, incorrectly configured, it can result in the loss of important non-SPAM email (i.e. false positives)!
+Be careful with such software as, incorrectly configured, it can result in the loss of important non-SPAM email (i.e. false positives) .. e.g. disappearing email.

 For example, let’s say that firstname.lastname@example.org is an email alias.
-We then also have to say where email to email@example.com goes.
-One possibility is that we configure the email alias such that email for firstname.lastname@example.org goes to email@example.com.
-In this case any email sent to either firstname.lastname@example.org or email@example.com gets deposited in bob‘s email box.
+We then also have to say where email to email@example.com should go.
+One possibility is that we configure the email alias such that email for firstname.lastname@example.org is automatically forwarded to email@example.com.
+In this case any email sent to firstname.lastname@example.org or email@example.com gets deposited in firstname.lastname@example.org‘s email box.

-Thus, email aliases allow you, or Bob, to receive email sent to lots of different email addresses in the same email box.
+Thus, email aliases allow one, to receive email sent to lots of different email addresses in the same email box or to forward email sent to specific addresses to multiple recipients as a distribution list.

 One special kind of email alias is called a Catch-All Alias.
-If you have a catch-all alias for your domain then all email addressed to addresses that don’t correspond to email boxes or other email aliases will be delivered to the recipient(s) of the catch-all alias.
-These are often used to make sure that you get any email sent to any address at your domain.
-However, using a catch-all alias subjects you to the receipt of more SPAM — SPAM sent to any address caught by the catch-all alias!
+If you have a catch-all alias for your domain then all email addressed to addresses in the domain that don’t correspond to email boxes or other email aliases will be delivered to the recipient(s) of the catch-all alias.
+These are often used to make sure that you get any email sent to any address at your domain (e.g. to catch email to misspelled recipient addresses).
+However, using a catch-all alias subjects you to the receipt of more SPAM — SPAM sent to any address is caught by the catch-all alias!
+For this reason, we recommend against the use of catch-all aliases.

-Some WebMail clients allow you to configure them with multiple personalities and choose the personality of your outgoing email message when you are composing the message.
-This is very convenient, especially if you would like to manage all of your email in one place and you wear “multiple hats” in your business, or have different email addresses for different purposes.
+Some WebMail interfaces allow you to configure multiple personalities and choose the personality of your outgoing email message when you are composing the message.
+This is very convenient, especially if you would like to manage all of your email in one place (e.g. you wear “multiple hats” in your business, or have different email addresses for different purposes).
 Note that any WebMail program that allows you to specify arbitrary personalities will include information in your email messages indicating from whom they were actually sent, allowing them to be tracked back to you – this protects your email provider from possible use of this service for illegal purposes.
 So, be careful to use only personalities that you rightfully own or to which you are authorized.

-Autoresponder.
-Also known as an out-of-office response, an autoresponder automatically sends an email message back to the senders of messages that you receive.
+Also known as an “out-of-office response”, an “away message”, or a “vacation message”, an autoresponder automatically sends an email message back to the senders of messages that you receive.
 You can usually customize these automatic responses to have any fixed subject and body that you desire.
 Autoresponders are often used to inform senders that you are, for some reason, not checking your email for a time, that your email address is changing, that the email arrived in your email box, or of other important information.

-Email Archival.
 Due to government regulation and business needs, email archival is becoming more and more common.
-With email archival, copies of all messages sent and received by all users of your domain are made and saved in a location where you can access them, search them, and download them later.
-Email archival services often also make sure that the storage is immutable, meaning that the messages cannot be deleted or edited, and is redundant, so that the messages are stored in multiple location for safety.
+With email archival, copies of all messages sent and received by all users are made and saved in a location where you can access them, search them, and download them later.
+Email archival services usually ensure that the storage is immutable, meaning that the messages cannot be deleted or edited, and is redundant, so that the messages are stored in multiple location for safety.